neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

   ...
 ```

+#### 5. Pick a CosmosHub RPC node from the chain registry repo

-5. Go to [CosmosHub's chain registry page](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json), pick an RPC node from the `apis` section, and specify it in the following `gaiad` queries using the `--node` flag.
+Go to [CosmosHub's chain registry page](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json), pick an RPC node from the `apis` section, and specify it in the following `gaiad` queries using the `--node` flag.

+#### 6. Make sure the CosmosHub's side counterparty is Neutron

-6. Using the counterparty IBC info retrieved at the third step of this HowTo, do the opposite side checks: check that the CosmosHub's side IBC connection and client's counterparty info corresponds to Neutron's side IBC connection and client's info:
+Using the counterparty IBC info retrieved at the third step of this HowTo, do the opposite side checks: check that the CosmosHub's side IBC connection and client's counterparty info corresponds to Neutron's side IBC connection and client's info:

 ```
 gaiad q ibc connection end connection-809 --node https://cosmoshub.tendermintrpc.lava.build:443